takahirohonda/portfolio-site-jekyll/_posts/creative-writing/poetry/2020/2020-12-30-house-party.md

 <i>Distance is -- a -- Tyranny</i><br /><br />

-was the only lame execuse
+was the only lame excuse

 I could've though of